hostuser/freckles.old/docs/usage.rst

 This makes for a nice and tidy organisation of all your dotfiles, and they don't get in each others way.
 In order to get the config files to the location the application expects it to, we use `GNU stow <https://www.gnu.org/software/stow/>`_.
 We point ``stow`` to our base directory, and tell it to symbolically link everything that is in one of the sub-folders of our base directory into the users home directory. ``stow`` is quite smart and can do that with a few different strategies, but I'll not get into those here.
 I recommend you look up how ``stow`` works, it's worth a read.

 Since I manage my dotfiles using ``git`` and ``stow`` anyway, I figured we can re-use the folder structure we have already to install the packages that belong to our configurations.
 The only thing we need to do is to name the sub-folders like the package name on the platform we use.
-As an example, I'm using the emacs-like editor called ``zile`` I often use to quickly edit small text files.
-It needs a configuration file called ``.zile``, which needs to be located in the root of the home directory:
+As an example, we'll using the emacs-like editor called ``zile`` which I find quite handy to quickly edit small text files.
+It uses a configuration file called ``.zile``, which needs to be located in the root of the home directory:

 .. code-block:: console